Moving to Norway

 When we asked people why foreigners move to Norway, they responded:

 "Norway boasts a high quality of life, with a strong social welfare system, excellent healthcare and opportunities for outdoor activities.
 Its natural beauty, rich culture and low crime rate also create a safe and welcoming environment for expats.
 Norway's advanced economy offers stability and a broad range of career opportunities as well as high wages and a generous taxation system.
-The country also has a good education system and a diverse and welcoming multicultural society, making it relatively easy for expats to adapt to their new home," commented one expat who moved to Norway.
+The country also has a good education system and a diverse and welcoming multicultural society, making it relatively easy for expats to adapt to their new home," wrote one expat living in Norway.

 Get Quote